 Ma Ma Ma Mad is based on the true story of her mother’s suicide.
 Through Anywhere Theatre Festival’s initiation, the work received the development support of Queensland Theatre Company’s Artistic Associate, Todd MacDonald.
 The work has received 2 seasons: Anywhere Theatre Festival (2013) and Brisbane Powerhouse’s Wonderland Festival (2015).
 Ma Ma Ma Mad is published by Playlab.

 Blue Bones is a semi-auto biography of teenage romance as it blossoms in the bustling streets of Singapore and soon, combusts into a dynamo of domestic violence.
 Blue Bones was identified initially through Playwriting Australia and Contemporary Asian Australian Performance (CAAP)’s Lotus program.
 The work then went received multiple development support through Playlab’s Lab Rats and Beta-Testing programs.
-Blue Bones, presented (and published) by Playlab in partnership with Brisbane Powerhouse, will be staged in the Visy Theatre this May.
+Blue Bones, presented (and published) by Playlab in partnership with Brisbane Powerhouse, was staged in the Visy Theatre in May 2017.
 Blue Bones is proudly supported by Catalyst—Australian Arts and Culture Fund and Creative Sparks—a joint initiative of Brisbane City Council and the Queensland Government through Arts Queensland.

 Elise’s first play, Crèche and Burn was a box office and critical success as part of La Boite Theatre’s 2005 mainhouse season and then received an extensive 10-week national tour.
 Her next play, The Sweet Science of Bruising, was shortlisted for the 2010 Playwriting Australia Festival.
 This was followed by Hopelessly Devoted, which was supported by RADF and culminated in a highly successful season at Glen Street Theatre, in Sydney, during 2014.